hmxxu/BeatBuddy/README.md

 BeatBuddy is an app that tailors recommendations much more closely to your preferences, by analyzing specific attributes of a song *you choose*, and giving results as similar as possible.
 Here's some key features:
 * Generate playlists based on a given song
 	* Automatically generated based on a given song
-	* Personalized specifically for the song that you choose
-* Choose specific languages for the generated songs
+* Choose a specific mood for the generated playlist
-* The given songs are chosen to be as similar as possible
-	* Traits such as tempo, rhythm, pitch, melody, etc. are considered

 ## User Manual